mwheymans/psfmi/README.md

 version](https://img.shields.io/badge/R%3E%3D-4.0.0-6666ff.svg)](https://cran.r-project.org/)

-The package provides functions to apply pooling, backward and forward selection of linear, logistic and Cox regression prediction models in multiply imputed data sets using Rubin’s Rules (RR), the D1, D2, D3 and the median p-values method.
+The package provides functions to apply pooling, backward and forward selection of linear, logistic and Cox regression models in multiply imputed data sets using Rubin’s Rules (RR), the D1, D2, D3, D4 and the median p-values method.
 The model can contain continuous, dichotomous, categorical and restricted cubic spline predictors and interaction terms between all these type of predictors.

-Validation of the prediction models can be performed with cross-validation or bootstrapping in multiply imputed data sets and pooled model performance measures as AUC value, R-square, scaled Brier score and calibration plots are generated.
+Validation of the prediction models can be performed with cross-validation or bootstrapping across multiply imputed data sets and pooled model performance measures as AUC value, R-square, Hosmer and Lemeshow test, scaled Brier score and calibration plots are generated.
 Also a function to externally validate logistic prediction models in multiple imputed data sets is available and a function to compare models in multiply imputed data.

 ## Installation